 entire primary campus will have a completely new look and feel consistent with

 the needs of 21st century learners.
-In 2020, a new playground will be built which has been developed by students and staff - a real collaborative effort.
+In 2020, a new playground will be built which has been developed by students and staff.

 “We opened a custom-designed building for Years 1 and 2 students at the end of 2017 worth $3.6 million,” said Principal Colin Minke.